-Writer Paul Greenberg and his friend David Gold bicycled across the untouched Italian region of Puglia in his latest feature for AFAR.
+In AFAR’s November/December 2015 issue, writer Paul Greenberg and his friend David Gold bicycled across the untouched Italian region of Puglia.
 He left with a great story, as well as some great tips on how to do your own version of the trip through untouched Italian hillsides.

 Gray & Co.